richardktran/lsm-tree-go-my-way/README.md

 - [x] Implement `Write Ahead Log (WAL)` and recover the memtable from WAL
 - [x] Persist the `Sparse Index` to disk in order to recover the Sparse Index in memory
 - [x] Recover from `Write Ahead Sparse Index Log` to `Sparse Index`
+- [ ] Should store offset 0 in the Sparse Index when the first key is written to the SSTable
 - [ ] Recover `SSTable` from disk by adding `Blocks` information to memory
 - [ ] Enhance `WAL` written by channel to avoid blocking the main thread
 - [ ] Create `SSTable` with each segment